qu1ncyk/amsterdammetje-article-typst/lib.typ

   )
 }

-// The actual template.
+/// The actual template.
 Use it in a `show` rule to wrap the entire document in
-// a function call.
+/// a function call.
+/// - authors (array, str): The authors of the document.
+/// - ids (array, str): The UvAnetIDs of the authors.
+///   The first ID corresponds with the first author,
+///   the second ID with the second author, etc.
+/// - tutor (str, none):
+/// - mentor (str, none):
+/// - group (str, none):
+/// - lecturer (str, none):
+/// - course (str, none):
+/// - course-id (str, none): You can find this on #link("https://datanose.nl")[DataNose].
+/// - assignment-name (str, none): The name of the assignment as given by the instructor.
+/// - assignment-type (str, none): The type of the assignment,
+///   such as "technical report" or "essay".
+/// - title (str, none):
+/// - date (datetime):
+/// - link-outline (bool): Whether to surround links with a rectangle,
+///   similar to what hyperref does.
+/// -> function
 #let article(
   authors: (),
   ids: (),